imazen/resizer/Plugins/RemoteReader/readme.md

 ## Limitations of human-friendly syntax

+The human-friendly syntax always uses HTTP (not HTTPS).
+If the remote server requires HTTPS, you must use the signed URL approach (`CreateSignedUrl()`), which preserves the full URL including the scheme.

-The human-friendly syntax has to go through the IIS and ASP.NET request filtering/normalization system, which may cause issues if your URLs have special characters or spaces.
+The human-friendly syntax also has to go through the IIS and ASP.NET request filtering/normalization system, which may cause issues if your URLs have special characters or spaces.

 In 3.1.5 and higher, spaces are supported in URLs, but to support '+' characters in remote URLs, you have to [make a change in Web.config](http://stackoverflow.com/questions/1453218/is-enabling-double-escaping-dangerous), as IIS considers '+' dangerous by default ... for unknown reasons.